Gilda Dent: Post-Zero Hour

 Gilda Dent destroying incriminating evidence against her husband Harvey Dent in Batman: The Long Halloween, art by Tim Sale.

-After the events of Zero Hour: Crisis in Time, Gilda's entire history has been revised.
+After the events of Zero Hour: Crisis in Time!, Gilda's entire history was revised.
 She has a larger role and story arc in The Long Halloween, a maxi-series that is part of Two-Face's origin in Batman Annual #14.
 During the nearly year-long story, a serial killer called Holiday systematically murders prominent gangsters.
 During the series, Gilda's marriage to Dent shows signs of strain; she wants to settle down and start a family, while he is obsessed with capturing Holiday.
 In a private monologue at the end, Gilda states that she was the original Holiday killer, having committed all of the murders up until New Year's Eve.
 Gilda indicates that Dent murdered Alberto Falcone on New Year's Eve, taking her place, and that he was the one responsible for the crimes from that point on.
 The confession is only known to readers, since Alberto confessed to all the Holiday murders upon his capture.
 Gilda destroys the evidence of her crimes and leaves Gotham City.

-Due to the success of The Long Halloween, it has been accepted as the "official" story of Batman's early years after Batman: Year Two was rendered non-canonical.

 Post-Infinite Crisis

 During Dick Grayson's tenure as Batman, Gilda appears standing over a wounded Harvey Dent.
-The Riddler reveals that she faked her death and was institutionalized following The Long Halloween, where she met Mario Falcone, who suffered a similar breakdown following the event of Dark Victory.
+The Riddler reveals that she faked her death and was institutionalized following The Long Halloween.
+There, she met Mario Falcone, who suffered a similar breakdown.
 After getting involved upon their release, Falcone kept Gilda like a prisoner, and she conspired with the Riddler to steal Two-Face's coin and entice him to rescue her.
 Knowing that Falcone was on Dent's tail, Gilda faked Harvey's death by appearing to shoot him at point-blank range.
 When they were finally reunited, she explained how much she missed him, and that she now believed in Two-Face as well as Harvey Dent.
-Feeling betrayed and manipulated, Two-Face tried to kill her, but hesitated, only to be stopped by Batman.
-To save Harvey, she shot Batman with a .22, knocking him out and allowing them both to escape.
-Her ultimate fate remains unknown, and Dick even expressed doubt that she was in fact the real Gilda Dent.
+Feeling betrayed and manipulated, Two-Face tried to kill Gilda, but hesitates, only to be stopped by Batman.
+To save Harvey, Gilda shoots Batman with a .22, knocking him out and allowing them both to escape.

 New 52

-In The New 52 reboot, Gilda is a socialite that Bruce Wayne introduces to Harvey at a graduation party.
+In The New 52 reboot, Gilda is a socialite who Bruce Wayne introduces to Harvey at a graduation party.
 She is killed in front of Harvey by Erin McKillen.